US: +1.8048470667 Ukraine/Signal: +380 93 5657840

 Michael Henshaw is the Founder and President of the Asymmetric MIA Accounting Group - AMAG, Inc. He is a combat veteran and senior executive with more than 25 years of experience in military service, government leadership, and international operations.
 A U.S. Army Mortuary Affairs specialist, he has led recovery and identification missions for missing service members from World War II through today’s conflicts, including operations in Ukraine.
 His expertise in mass fatality management shaped global disaster responses to the 2004 South Asia Tsunami, the 2010 Haiti Earthquake, and Hurricane Dorian in 2019.
 After retiring from the Army, he directed National and State Veterans Cemeteries, earning Virginia’s first VA Operational Excellence Award, and contributed to FEMA’s Mass Fatality Response Guide.
 Mr. Henshaw is a recipient of two Bronze Star Medals, two Defense Meritorious Service Medals, five Meritorious Service Medals, and is an inductee of both the Honorary Order of Saint Martin and the Order of the Combat Spur.

-Patrick (PJ) Richardson III is AMAG's Chief of Operations and Director of Philanthropy, where he oversees domestic operations and leads the organization’s fundraising and donor engagement efforts.
+Patrick (PJ) Richardson is AMAG's Chief of Operations and Director of Philanthropy, where he oversees domestic operations and leads the organization’s fundraising and donor engagement efforts.
 A seasoned executive with leadership experience across the nonprofit, manufacturing, export, and consulting sectors, he is also the Founder and President of The EXTOL Group, a consulting firm specializing in international humanitarian operations.
 PJ’s expertise in field logistics, mass fatality response, and global partnerships—shaped by work following 9/11 and major international disasters—provides AMAG with the reach and capacity to operate effectively in post-disaster and post-conflict environments worldwide.

 Adrian Usher is the Director of Ukraine Operations for the Asymmetric MIA Accounting Group (AMAG), where he leads the International Family Assistance Center program in Kyiv, Ukraine and San Diego, California.
 He oversees case management teams that support the families of International Legion volunteers who are killed, missing, wounded, or captured, ensuring they receive vital assistance with repatriation, benefits, and memorialization.